DanGOTO100/AWS-KMS-Workshop/README.md

 # Draft - AWS KMS Workshop

+AWS Key Management Service (KMS) makes it easy for you to create and manage keys and control the use of encryption across a wide range of AWS services and in your applications.
+AWS KMS is a secure and resilient service that uses FIPS 140-2 validated hardware security modules to protect your keys.

-This workshop pretends to provide a better understanding on one important AWS service: AWS KMS The workshop is aligned with the AWS KMS best practices must read Whitepaper "**[AWS Key Management Service Best Practices](https://d0.awsstatic.com/whitepapers/aws-kms-best-practices.pdf)**".
+This workshop pretends to provide a better understanding on AWS Key Management Service (KMS).
+The workshop is aligned with the AWS KMS best practices must read Whitepaper "**[AWS Key Management Service Best Practices](https://d0.awsstatic.com/whitepapers/aws-kms-best-practices.pdf)**" and the practices follows its guidelines.

 The workshop contains four different sections (to be followed in order) covering areas like AWS CMKs operations, Types of encryption in AWS KMS with focus on envelope encryption, key policies and best practices working with a demo Web App and AWS KMS monitoring.